xeaone/element/API.md

 		- `opt: Object` The options going to be used for the request
 		- `data: Object|String` The data to be sent as either payload or parameters
 	- `response: Function` Intercepts the request if the return value is false the fetch will not continue
-		- `statusCode: Number` The xhr.status
+		- `code: Number` The xhr.status
-		- `statusText: String` The xhr.statusText
+		- `message: String` The xhr.statusText
 		- `xhr: Object` The xhr used for the request
 		- `opt: Object` The options used for the request
 		- `data: Object|String` The response transformed by resonseType